 Man charged in nine ABQ bank robberies

 Mar.
-9—He hit nine Albuquerque banks over six months in brazen fashion — at times robbing multiple tellers, two banks in one day and returning to the same banks twice — before his luck ran out.
+9—A man hit nine Albuquerque banks over six months in brazen fashion — at times robbing multiple tellers, two banks in one day and returning to the same banks twice — before his luck ran out.

 On Monday FBI agents arrested Evan Lemmon at his mother's house in Northeast Albuquerque — blocks from a bank he allegedly robbed twice.